2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in the Far Western US Region

 The average amount in student loans that astronomy majors at UC Berkeley take out while working on their Bachelor's Degree is $17,274.

-Out of the 10 schools in the Far Western US Region that were part of this year’s ranking, University of Washington - Seattle Campus landed the # 3 spot on the list.
-Located in the city of Seattle, UW Seattle is a public college with a very large student population.
+A rank of #3 on this year’s list means University of Washington - Seattle Campus is a great place for astronomy and astrophysics students working on their bachelor’s degree.
+Located in the large city of Seattle, UW Seattle is a public school with a fairly large student population.

 About 35% of the students majoring in astronomy at the school are women while 65% are male.